Rajdhani, Gorakhpur

 Rajdhani is a village in Gorakhpur, situated 35 km from Gorakhpur railway station, Uttar Pradesh.
-This village is situated near the bank of River Rapti, which is a tributary to river Ganges.
+This village is situated near the bank of the Rapti River, which is a tributary of the Ganges.

 Most of the people in the village are farmers.
-There is small Aashram called Sirsiya Baba ka Sthaan, where people of Rajdhani and adjacent villages come to listen Kathas (spiritual stories) and to make prayers.
+There is small ashram called Sirsiya Baba ka Sthaan, where the people of Rajdhani and adjacent villages come to listen to Kathas (spiritual stories) and to pray.